FOSSEE/st-scripts/getting-started-sagenotebook/script.rst

 {{{ Show the slide on what is Sage }}}

 To start with, What is Sage?
 Sage is a free, open-source mathematical software.
-Sage can do a lot of math stuff for you including but not limited to algebra, calculus, geometry, cryptography, graph theory among other things.
+Sage can do a lot of math stuff for you including, but not limited to, algebra, calculus, geometry, cryptography, graph theory among other things.
 It can also be used as aid in teaching and research in any of the areas that Sage supports.
 So let us start Sage now